Krytius/googleAnalytics/README.md

     // Track an pageview in your application (must start with a slash) googleAnalytics.trackPageview("/test");

+## IOS XCODE ##

+In your Build Settings remove armv7s from Valid Architectures.

 ## BUGS AND CONTRIBUTIONS ##

 Patches welcome!
 Send a pull request.
 Since this is not a part of Cordova Core (which requires a CLA), this should be easier.